arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 ```
 ![""](media/csv_import.png)<!-- style = "max-width:500px;" -->

-You start with the name of the object you want to hold the data, then you type a leftward arrow symbol using the less than followed by a dash symbol, then "read_csv" and then the file name in parentheses.
+You start with the name of the object you want to hold the data, then you type a leftward arrow symbol using the less than symbol followed by a dash symbol, then "read_csv" and then the file name in parentheses.

 This code construct is exceedingly common in R, and it's a good moment to explain **functions**.